dwalend/blog/_posts/2015-11-03-Rename-to-Disentangle.md

 The second meaning is guidance for me creating the library and a promise to people using it.
 I want Disentangle to be a non-invasive library used via a few clean method calls, not a project-defining framework.
 It uses some of Scala's common-currency parts - collections and tuples - as the core of Disentangle's API.
 Specifically it does not provide a domain-specific language or require developers to extend its internal structures.

 The above differentiates Disentangle from its predecessors.
 Some structures, like lists, sets, and maps, are ubiquitous, almost universal, and having them in a common core library makes sense.
 Other structures like a [master-and-servant set of queues of AtomicMarkedReferences](https://java.net/projects/somnifugijms/sources/svn/content/trunk/source/somnifugi/net/walend/somnifugi/juc/MessageSelectingPriorityBlockingQueue.java?rev=287) are purpose-built for their specialized tasks.
 Graphs fall in a gap between these extremes because graphs have [a lot of lot of commonality and a lot of variation.](https://en.wikipedia.org/wiki/Graph_(mathematics)) Other graph frameworks require developers to begin by supplying graphs defined in that framework's structures.
 Developers who attempt to use those frameworks frequently give up when the framework doesn't meet their needs.
-They either rip out the old work (or - far worse - leave it in to gum up the works) and replace it with custom one-use code.
+They rip out the first attempt (or - far worse - leave it in to gum up the works) and replace it with custom one-use code.

-#Graphs, Collections, and Tuples
+## Graphs, Collections, and Tuples

 Computer languages are usually pretty good at graphs, at least directed graphs.
 A general-purpose programming language ought to provide a good starting point for general-purpose graph algorithms without demanding too much of developers.
 Scala - as a better Java - provides a lot of easily-accessible features through its type system.
 I chose those features for Disentangle's surface API.
 Disentangle's starting point is a collection of Tuples and a simple, single API call on an object.
 It looks like this: